 I was interested to discover some of my friends said they could never go through with visiting Auschwitz-Birkenau.
 Some people have told me that they wanted to visit the camps for personal reasons as family were imprisoned there and some have vowed never to enter the sites as it is just too painful.
 Some have told me that they have visited twice as they couldn’t take in the information the first time.
 I was horrified to see some people making light of it and taking selfies in the most inappropriate places, if this is you, I strongly recommend you do not go, it is massively disrespectful and you clearly do not feel the severity of what happened there.

-I truly believe that we have a moral duty to educate the all generations, current and those to come, about the atrocities of Auschwitz – this racism on a grand scale is NOT OK and we need to ensure there is never a repeat of this.
-The roller coaster of emotions I had whilst visiting Auschwitz-Birkenau concentration camps is something that will never leave me.
+Some may view this just as dark tourism but there is an important message to be conveyed.
+I truly believe that we have a moral duty to educate all generations, current and those to come, about the atrocities of Auschwitz – this racism on a grand scale is NOT OK and we need to ensure there is never a repeat of this.
+The roller coaster of emotions I had whilst visiting the Auschwitz-Birkenau concentration camps is something that will never leave me.

 When to visit Auschwitz

-The tours run all year round, but bear in mind the Birkenau part of the tour is all outside and the weather in Poland will be minus degrees then.
+The tours run all year round, but bear in mind the Birkenau part of the tour is all outside and the weather in Poland will be minus degrees in the Winter months.